pinellolab/AmpUMI/README.md

 Either ```-nu``` or ```-ul``` should be provided.
 If ```-ul``` is provided, ```-nu``` will be calculated as ```4^ul```.

-For example, if we are using an 15bp UMI, and plan to add 10,000 molecules to pair with the UMIs, the probability of observing no collisions can be calculated with the following command:
+For example, if we are using a 15bp UMI, and plan to add 10,000 molecules to pair with the UMIs, the probability of observing no collisions can be calculated with the following command:
 ```
 python AmpUMI.py Collision -ul 15 -nm 10000
 ```